billweasley/resume.pdf/markdown/resume_en.md

  Start from constructing some small datasets only with external data and training an XGBoost tree, then label samples in the boundary and fine-turning BERT models in an iterative way.
 Finish the inference on 1.5 million internal samples with this model on a CPU cluster, using a DJL based pipeline that built from scratch on my own.
 It achieved a very satisfying result.
 </li>
 <li>
 Build up a transactional graph, with a billion level of dataset.
-Apply network analysis on targeted clients to find insights for them, and train the account embeddings using DGL (Deep Graph Library), Keras on Tensorflow, and graph attention network (GAT) for a small part of nodes in the large graph (This work in progression).
+Apply network analysis on targeted clients to find insights for them.
 </li>
 <li>
 Maintain the Spark cluster for the team, and build up pipelines for distributed inference by combining DJL / PySpark UDF with models.